 The HomeWorx Digital Flat Antenna is also distinctive thanks to it's colorful design, which is a nice change of pace for those who want something other than basic black or white.
 And at half the price of competing budget TV antennas, it's also one of the most affordable we've seen.

 Finally, the Antop AT-108 Paper Thin Indoor TV Antenna is another good inexpensive option, provided you can make do with mediocre performance.
 It's likely insufficient for people who want an antenna for their daily watching, but it's perfect for pulling in the local news when the cable or internet connection is out.

 Channels Received: 31 | Rated Range: 25 miles | 1080p Reception: Yes | Size: 11.5 x 3.4 inches | Cable Length: 10 feet | Amplified: No

 Experienced antenna company Mohu offers one of the best-performing antennas in the under-$20 category with its Leaf Metro.
+In fact, it's the best cheap TV antenna you can get.
 The non-amplified, reversible (black on one side, white on the other) antenna is of modest dimensions (11.5 x 3.4 inches) and is designed to be tacked or stuck to a wall with velcro patches.

-The Mohu Leaf comes with a detachable 10-foot cable but doesn't have an amplifier — yet it turned in very respectable results, receiving a total of 31 stations.
+The Mohu Leaf is rated to pull in channels with a range of 25 miles, and comes with a detachable 10-foot cable but doesn't have an amplifier — yet it turned in very respectable results, receiving a total of 31 stations.
 That makes this antenna a great choice for dorm rooms or smaller living spaces, and the excellent price makes it the best bang for the buck in affordable antennas.

 Read our full Mohu Leaf Metro review.